Theoretical guarantees for stochastic gradient sampling methods via Gaussian convolution inequalities: A functional-inequality bound for and W1(mu*g,g) and W2(mu*g,g)

-In this section, we will study the behaviour of SG-UBU's stationary distribution in the case of spike noise.
-Consider the following noise distribution: $\mu_{s,d,p}=(1-p)\delta_{0} + p\mu_{s,d}$, where $0\le p\le 1$ denotes a probability, and $\delta_{0}$ denotes the Dirac delta distribution.
+In this section, we give a heuristic mechanism and numerical evidence for adverse dimensional scaling of SG-UBU's stationary bias under spike noise.
+The rigorous conclusion of Appendix~\ref{sec:spike} concerns the one-step Gaussian-convolution inequality, whereas the present subsection suggests numerically that the same tail phenomenon can persist at stationarity.
+Consider the following noise distribution: $\mu_{s,d,p}=(1-p)\delta_{0} + p\mu_{s,d}$, where $0\leq p\leq 1$ denotes a probability, and $\delta_{0}$ denotes the Dirac delta distribution.